Credential-Provider-SIG/cred-migration/draft-cpsig-crimp.md

 --- abstract

-This specification defines a protocol to securely move one or more user credentials between two credential providing applications.
+This specification defines a protocol to securely move one or more credentials between two credential providing applications.

 --- middle